Have you considered a career in life coaching? Life coaching offers an exciting alternative to mentoring.

 Ultimate goal is to help a client to find his or her life purpose and live a life that is aligned with that purpose.

-For an external perspective click here
+For an independent external perspective click here

 Perhaps you are getting the idea that, whereas mentoring is largely 'advice and guidance' oriented, life coaching is more 'personal-transformation' oriented.